reacherhq/policies/license/commercial.md

 ## 5. Termination

-5.1 This Agreement and the license granted hereunder shall be valid until {{TODO license_end_date}} and shall terminate upon this date.
+5.1 This Agreement and the license granted hereunder shall be valid until {{license_end_date}} and shall terminate upon this date.

 5.2 Reacher shall have the right to terminate this Agreement and the license granted hereunder immediately if You breach any of the material terms of this Agreement, and You fail to cure such material breach within thirty (30) days of receipt of notice from Reacher.
 Upon termination of this Agreement, all licenses granted to You in this Agreement shall terminate automatically and You shall immediately cease use and distribution of the Software.